RudiDev1/Group30-PCI/README.md

-# Group 30 - Project Collective Intelligence Vrije University Amsterdam
+# Group 30 - Project Collective Intelligence Vrije Universiteit Amsterdam
 ### Description
 This repository represents the code for the experiment in decision-making topic of collective intelligence.
 ### Creating enviorment